ResursBank/woocommerce-gateway/readme.txt

 = Compatibility =

-The plugin was once written for WooCommerce v2.6 and up but as of today, we've started to change the requirements.
-It is no longer guaranteed that this plugin is compatible with such old versions.
-Ever since WooCommerce [discoverd a file deletion vulnerable (click here)](https://blog.ripstech.com/2018/wordpress-design-flaw-leads-to-woocommerce-rce/) our goal is to patch away deprecated functions.
+It is no longer guaranteed that this plugin is compatible old versions of woocommerce.

- * Compatibility: WooCommerce - at least 3.x and up to 4.2.x
+ * Compatibility: WooCommerce - at least 3.4.0 and up to 5.3.0
  * Plugin verified with PHP version 7.0 - 7.4

+The plugin was, historically, written for WooCommerce v2.6 and up but since WordPress and WooCommerce dropped old PHP-versions, you should probably not expect anything to work if you still run 2.6.

 = Upgrade notice =